Pittock Mansion

 The Pittock Mansion is a historic house museum owned and managed by the Pittock Mansion Society by the Portland Parks and Recreation.
 Initially constructed in 1914 as the retirement home for Oregon pioneer Henry Lewis Pittock (c.
 1834-1919), and his philanthropist wife, Georgiana Martin Burton (c.
 1845-1918) of Missouri, this French Renaissance-style chateau is situated in the West Hills of Portland, Oregon, USA.

-The Victorian and French Rénaissance inspired mansion sits on 16,000 square feet of land with panoramic views of Portland and the Cascade Mountain Range.
+The Victorian and French Rénaissance inspired mansion sits on 16,000 square feet of land with panoramic views of Portland and the Cascade Mountain Range in Oregon.
 Sixty years after completion, the mansion was listed in the National Register of Historic Places and is one of the top-notch historic house museums found in the Pacific Northwest.

 House and Property